nsacyber/Hardware-and-Firmware-Security-Guidance/README.md

 ### <a name="amdflaws"/>3.2 Ryzenfall, Chimera, Fallout, and Masterkey
 Together, these four named attacks constitute what is publicized as "AMD Flaws" and over a [dozen vulnerabilities](https://community.amd.com/community/amd-corporate/blog/2018/03/21/initial-amd-technical-assessment-of-cts-labs-research).
 Many vulnerabilities assume the compromise of administrator credentials or completely inept software-vetting processes.
 Some of the vulnerabilities are a direct result of debug features left enabled for use in advanced system tweaking common in the overclocking and gaming communities.

-To mitigate AMD Flaws, purchase business-class machines that lack "gamer" features such as overclocking, fan control, custom thermal management, RGB lighting, and firmware modding support.
+To mitigate AMD Flaws, purchase business-class machines that lack or limit enthusiast features such as overclocking, fan control, custom thermal management, RGB lighting, and firmware modding support.
 Also ensure that all firmware, microcode, and software updates are applied.
 Carefully analyze software before using it in conjunction with the AMD Secure Processor (SP) or Platform Security Processor (PSP) protected enclaves.

+### <a name="MSFTSBB" />Microsoft Secure Boot Bypass | CVE-2020-0689
+Microsoft plays a prominent role in the assigning of UEFI Secure Boot signatures.
+Most modern machines ship with a Microsoft Windows Key Exchange Key (KEK) and a Microsoft Third-Party UEFI Marketplace KEK.
+Sometimes signatures are issued to bootable binaries by mistake.
+Rather than revoke the KEK and invalidate thousands of products, Microsoft can issue a Blacklist Database (DBX) hash for a specific signed binary.

+Microsoft's patch KB4524244 issues a DBX record for a bootloader with the ability to bypass UEFI Secure Boot Protections.
+Initial boot firmware begins the Secure Boot process.
+After the Boot Device Select (BDS) phase of UEFI boot, execution control and responsibility for Secure Boot enforcement transfers to the software environment -- specifically the bootloader.
+The bootloader identified by Microsoft's DBX update is known to ignore Secure Boot and break a chain of trust that should extend to Microsoft's kernel.
+However, some endpoints have had difficulty applying the DBX update record which has caused Microsoft to pull back KB4524244.

+To mitigate the threat of the dangerous bootloader, add the following SHA-256 hash to each system's DBX records if it is not already present:

+> 81d8fb4c9e2e7a8225656b4b8273b7cba4b03ef2e9eb20e0a0291624eca1ba86

+Future Microsoft software patches and system vendor firmware patches may also add the hash to the DBX.
+NSA is working to identify the ideal contents of DBX and share information to help partners maintain and customize UEFI Secure Boot.
+See [UEFI Secure Boot Customization](#sbcustom).

 ## <a name="bootconfig"/>4.
 Boot configuration